Independent African news, markets, culture and politics.

 Gov. Yusuf challenges Ganduje to name 4 projects completed in his 8-year tenure — Daily Nigerian

-The controversy surrounding the previous administration’s handling of state resources and projects has sparked debate in the state, with many calling for greater transparency and accountability in governance.
+The controversy surrounding the previous administration’s handling of state resources and projects has sparked debate, with many calling for greater transparency and accountability in governance.
 As the current government continues to implement its development agenda, it remains to be seen how the opposition and other stakeholders will respond to these efforts.

 Scroll to Top